Phillip-a-richmond/Bioinformatics-Introductory-Analysis-Course/Assignments/InClassAssignmentSection2.md

 3. What is the data storage/backup server, and how much disk-space storage is there?

 ### Part III
+1. Email Phil with:
-1. Email your login username for the WestGrid compute to phillip.a.richmond@gmail.com
++ Your login username for the WestGrid compute server to phillip.a.richmond@gmail.com
++ A request for a topic on week 2, and your week 2 availability.